NethermindEth/warp/contributing.md

 ## Developing tips :honey_pot:

-While developing your code, remembering to compile the project every time some minor changes are applied could be annoying.
-You could start a process that watch for changes and automatically recompile it.
+While developing your code, remembering to compile the project every time some minor changes are applied can be annoying.
+You can start a process to recompile Warp on file changes.

 In a separate terminal execute: